‘Government gone wild’: Ohio representative drafts articles of impeachment against Governor Mike DeWine

-COLUMBUS, Ohio (WJW) – State Representative John Becker (R-Union Township, Clermont County) announced Monday that he has drafted ten articles of impeachment against Governor Mike DeWine.
+COLUMBUS, Ohio (WJW/ WTRF) – State Representative John Becker (R-Union Township, Clermont County) announced Monday that he has drafted ten articles of impeachment against Governor Mike DeWine.

 Rep. Becker says the governor has violated the Ohio and United States Constitutions in a press release.